Learning Vertex Representations for Bipartite Networks: Experiments

 We extra a small collaboration bipartite network from DBLP dataset, which contains $736$ researchers and $6$ international journals.
 A link will be established if the author has published at least $5$ papers on the journal.
 The $6$ journals are from two different research fields: SICOMP, IANDC and TIT from computer science theory, and AI, IJCV,and JMLR from artificial intelligence.
 As such, from the published venues of the researches, we can inference the research field of them.

 We utilize the t-SNE tool~\cite{Laurens2008Visualizing} to map the embedding vectors of authors into 2D space.
 In Fig.~\ref{fig:visualization}, we use different color to describe different research fields of the researchers, \ie red: ``computer science theory'', blue: ``artificial intelligence'', and show the visualization results given by different embedding approaches.
 From it, we can observe that DeepWalk, Node2vec, LINE, Metapath2vec++, and our BiNE are good since researchers belonging different research fields are well seperated.
 As far as we are concerned, BiNE gives a better result due to it generates an obvious gap between two research fields.

+Specifically, The MF-based methods -- SMF, BiNE-MF can also provide meaningful visualization.
+In addition, BiNE-MF achieves comparable or even better visualizations than BiNE: not only is there a significant gap between users in different research domains, but users in the same domain are more compact, which verifies that the MF-based methods can achieve more sufficient implicit relationships than BiNE.

-However, the variant of BiNE ignoring the implicit relations -- BiNE' shows a worse layout than expected, which illustrate the effective of modeling high-order implicit relations for embedding bipartite networks.
+However, the variant of BiNE, SMF and BiNE-MF ignoring the implicit relations -- BiNE', SMF' and BiNE-MF' show worse layouts than expected, which illustrate the effective of modeling high-order implicit relations for embedding bipartite networks.